CosmosContracts/hack-juno/README.md

 #### Notes
 - If someone builds something useful or helpful to you, nominiate them!
 - If you're nominated, keep building!
 It will help earn you the best score from the judges.
-- Feel free to comment on nominations, but be sure to keep things possitive.
+- Feel free to comment on nominations, but be sure to keep things positive.

 ## Things we would like to see